 Subordinated Investments.
 A portion of our investments are subordinated securities or interests in bonds, notes or other instruments that are junior in right of payment to other bonds, notes or instruments.
-At September 30, 2000, these investments represented \$71 million or 15% of MuniMae's mortgage revenue bonds and bond related investments and produced \$15.9 million or 35% of MuniMae's pro forma annual interest income.
-The risk of these investments include the risk that borrowers may not be able to make payments on both the senior and the junior interests and that the value of the underlying asset may be less than the amounts owed to both the senior and the junior interest holders.
+At September 30, 2001, these investments represented \$71.8 million or 13.1% of the fair value of our tax-exempt bonds and bond related investments and produced \$6.3 million or 11.9% of our pro forma annual interest income from bonds and other bond related investments.
+Among the risks of these investments are that borrowers may not be able to make payments on both the senior and the junior interests and that the value of the underlying asset may be less than the amounts owed to both the senior and the junior interest holders.
 As a consequence, we, as a holder of the junior security, could receive less than the full and timely repayment of our investment.
 Moreover, the holders of the senior interests may control the ability to enforce remedies.
 Without the consent of the senior holders, we will have limited ability to take actions that might protect our interests.
 If the cash flow with respect to a particular investment is not sufficient to make full payments on the junior interests, our ability to make distributions to our shareholders could be adversely affected.

-We have obligations under guarantee and loss sharing agreements.
-We have a loss sharing agreement with Fannie Mae for the \$302.5 million of loans we made through Midland that were outstanding at December 31, 1999.
+We have obligations under quarantee and loss sharing agreements.
+We have a loss sharing agreement with Fannie Mae for the \$521.3 million of loans we made through Midland that were outstanding at September 30, 2001.
 Pursuant to this agreement, we may be required to make servicing advancements to pay taxes or insurance premiums or delinquency advances to pay principal or interest if the borrower under the loan fails to make payment.
 We may also have to participate in deficiencies after foreclosures.
 In connection with this obligation, we are required to maintain a minimum net worth and collateral with a custodian.
-Our financial exposure is limited, however, by certain deductibles and a loss limit as of September 30, 2000 of \$12.1 million.
-At September 30, 2000, we had not made any payments pursuant to this obligation.
+Our financial exposure is limited, however, by certain deductibles and a contractual loss limit as of September 30, 2001 of \$15.8 million.
+At September 30, 2001, we had not made any payments pursuant to this obligation.
 We have also guaranteed payment of \$16.2 million of demand notes relating to loans we made and then sold.
-In addition, to facilitate the closing of the MMACap credit enhancement facility in December 2000, we caused an insurance policy to be provided for the benefit of Fannie Mae to cover the first approximately \$24 million of losses incurred by Fannie Mae under the MMACap credit enhancement facility.
-To obtain this insurance policy, we pledged assets with a fair value of \$28 million as collateral to the insurance provider.
+In addition, to facilitate the closing of the MMACap credit enhancement facility in December 2000, we caused an insurance policy to be provided for the benefit of Fannie Mae to cover the first approximately \$23.6 million of losses incurred by Fannie Mae under the MMACap credit enhancement facility.
+To obtain this insurance policy, we pledged assets with a fair value of \$27.7 million as collateral to the insurance provider.
 Under the MMACap credit enhancement facility, we are also obligated to maintain a minimum credit rating with respect to the insurance policy.
 To the extent that the credit rating of the insurance provider is downgraded below this minimum credit requirement, we may be unable to replace or upgrade the policy to the minimum requirement.
 Failure to maintain the policy would result in a default under the MMACap credit enhancement facility.
+In connection with the closing of our Freddie Mac facility in December 2001, we agreed to reimburse Freddie Mac for the first \$22.0 million of losses incurred by Freddie Mac if any of the bonds fail to generate sufficient income to pay the holders of the senior certificates issued in that program.

-WE HAVE LIMITED RECOURSE UPON A MORTGAGE REVENUE BOND DEFAULT OR UPON THE BANKRUPTCY OF A BORROWER UNDER A MORTGAGE BOND.
+WE HAVE LIMITED RECOURSE UPON A TAX-EXEMPT MORTGAGE REVENUE BOND DEFAULT OR UPON THE BANKRUPTCY OF A BORROWER UNDER A MORTGAGE BOND.